 One step beyond Guadalmina Alta we are entering the municipality of Estepona, the so-called New Golden Mile, where we will find successive golf courses, such as Atalaya, El Paraíso or El Campanario.

 Also, the area of San Pedro and its surroundings is home to prestigious schools: a few meters from the boulevard is Laude San Pedro International College; in Guadalmina (2 minutes by car), San José School, and in Linda Vista, Calpe International School.

-In summary, San Pedro and its beach area, called Nueva Alcántara, is a “miniature Marbella ” still unexploited, where we find all the attractions of the Costa del Sol at a maximum of a 5 minute drive: great beaches, a panoramic promenade, luxury and economic beach bars, tennis, paddle and golf clubs, international schools, a typical Andalusian town with its lively streets, bars and restaurants.7th Dec, 2018 by Manuel Alarcon
+In summary, San Pedro and its beach area, called Nueva Alcántara, is a “miniature Marbella ” still unexploited, where we find all the attractions of the Costa del Sol at a maximum of a 5 minute drive: great beaches, a panoramic promenade, luxury and economic beach bars, tennis, paddle and golf clubs, international schools, a typical Andalusian town with its lively streets, bars and restaurants.7th Dec, 2018 by Manolo Alarcon